 Canada’s Infrastructure Deficit

-A series of chapters, commissioned from experts and researchers across Canada, addressing a looming crisis in deferred maintenance and construction of critical infrastructure and how it must be addressed in order to bolster global competitiveness, place-based prosperity, and democracy.
+A series of chapters, commissioned from experts and researchers across Canada, addressing a crisis in deferred maintenance and construction of critical infrastructure and how it impacts global competitiveness, place-based prosperity, and democracy.

 Downtown Recovery

-The Covid-19 pandemic renewed debates about the future of downtowns in North America.
-Downtowns emptied out as people were forced to stay at home, and even as life returned to malls and neighbourhood commercial corridors, the urban core is no longer a bustling centre of activity.
+The Covid-19 pandemic renewed debates about the future of downtowns in North America which, even as life has returned to them, are no longer bustling centres of activity.
 This trend has led many to wonder: is this the death of downtown?

 Learning from What Works

 This is a time of extraordinary uncertainty in Canada, but there are already great ideas at the local level for how to address our economic, social, environmental, and cultural challenges.
-This project from the Canadian Urban Institute and the School of Cities will feature local ideas that work and identify effective approaches to solving place-based challenges.
+This project features local ideas that work and identifies effective approaches to solving place-based challenges.

 The Metropolitan Mindset